rhea-mal/LyricGeneration/README.md

 ---

-Thank you for exploring LyricAid.
+Thank you for exploring Lyricade.
 We hope this tool inspires you to create beautiful, musically-aligned lyrics using the power of machine learning.